1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

-# Deploy 1Password SCIM bridge with AWS CloudFormation
+# Deploy 1Password SCIM Bridge with AWS CloudFormation

-This example describes how to deploy 1Password SCIM bridge using [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html) on Amazon Elastic Container Service (ECS) with AWS Fargate.
+This example describes how to deploy 1Password SCIM Bridge using [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html) on Amazon Elastic Container Service (ECS) with AWS Fargate.

 ## In this folder

 - [`README.md`](./README.md): the document that you are reading. 👋😃
-- [`op-scim-bridge.yaml`](./op-scim-bridge.yaml): a [CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-templates) for 1Password SCIM bridge.
+- [`op-scim-bridge.yaml`](./op-scim-bridge.yaml): a [CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-templates) for 1Password SCIM Bridge.

 ## Overview

-The included template can be used to deploy 1Password SCIM bridge as a [stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-stacks) using the [AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html) or [the AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html).
+The included template can be used to deploy 1Password SCIM Bridge as a [stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#cfn-concepts-stacks) using the [AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html) or [the AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html).
 The CloudFormation template will create and configure the following resources in your AWS account:

 - a VPC (with a `10.0.0.0/16` CIDR block by default)
 - 2 public subnets (each with `/20` CIDR blocks within this range), spanned across two availability zones in the current or selected region
 - an internet gateway
 - an Application Load Balancer (ALB)
-- an ECS task with associated container definitions for 1Password SCIM bridge and the requred Redis cache
+- an ECS task with associated container definitions for 1Password SCIM Bridge and the requred Redis cache
 - an ECS service and ECS cluster for the above task
 - a target group targeting the SCIM bridge container
 - 2 security groups to restrict traffic to and from the ALB and the ECS cluster, respectively